vuejs/docs/src/guide/component-slots.md

 </todo-list>
 ```

-That won't work, however, because only the `<todo-list>` component has access to the `item` and the content we're providing is rendered in the parent.
+That won't work, however, because only the `<todo-list>` component has access to the `item` and we are providing the slot content from its parent.

 To make `item` available to the slot content in the parent, we can add a `<slot>` element and bind it as an attribute: